NCEMS/energetic-origins-of-PPI-connectivity/1-network-centrality/README.md

 * Closeness centrality
 * Load centrality
 * Page rank
-* k-shell (core number) - *To be changed to weighted k-shell*
+* Information centrality (run on the largest connected subgraph)
 * CentralityCosDist (using each of the above as part of the vector; default is to use all nodes as seed nodes)

-* Information centrality (run on the largest connected subgraph)
+Weighted k-shell decomposition is pre-computed in Cytoscape using The Yeast Interactome as the input; this information is stored in ../0-download-inputs/data-files/The_Yeast_Interactome_nodes.csv